 There are three kinds of papers you will submit in “What Good is Tolerance?”:

-• Your five six short response papers will be approximately two to three pages, double spaced, plus a Work Cited (or Works Cited) page.
-You may submit them at any time, but you must submit at least two three of them immediately after before Spring Break.
+- Your six short response papers should be no less than one full page but no more than two full pages of text, double spaced, plus an accurate Work (or Works) Cited page.
+You may submit them at any time, but you must submit at least three of them before Spring Break.
 These short reflection essays are likely to expand on topics you first explored in your private reading journal, but there is no assigned topic: they merely need to relate to the class themes or readings.

 While these essays are likely to be personal and reflective in nature, you must argue them with concrete evidence.
 Part of the challenge is to strike a balance of personal and analytical commentary, writing neither an entirely personal essay nor an entirely analytical paper.
-A personal anecdote drawn from your life would make a suitable opening; you might then comment on how one or more of our recent readings deals with a similar issue; to conclude, return to your opening comments.
+A personal anecdote drawn from your life would make a suitable opening; you might then comment on how one or more of our recent readings deals with a similar issue, using rigorously-cited quotations from course readings or other materials you encounter; to conclude, return to your opening comments.
+In discussing course materials, you should not consult any outside sources, summaries, or commentaries, or using AI tools like ChatGPT.

 I will comment on these lightly.
 Since they will be graded on a pass/fail basis, as a general rule they will not be accepted late.
 A pattern of especially good or especially sloppy work will affect your grade.

-• First analytical paper (5-7 pages): With Dr. Obenauf’s approval, you are to choose a work of literature of historical significance composed before 1950 such as a play or a novel.
+- First analytical paper (5-7 pages): Shorter analytical paper (5-7 pages): With Dr. Obenauf’s approval, you are to choose a work of literature of historical significance composed before 1975 such as a play or a novel.
 Most plays by Shakespeare would work well for this assignment; I encourage you to use Hawthorne’s The Scarlet Letter.
 Then, copy over the first paragraph I have provided below, inserting the relevant information for the text you will be analyzing.
 Subsequent paragraphs will describe the key events you list in the introduction and analyze them according to Walzer’s and Laursen’s scales.
 Your conclusion must take your analysis a step further, explaining the significance of your findings in their historical context.

 The political philosopher Michael Walzer has proposed five kinds of toleration: resignation to difference for the sake of peace; a benignly relaxed, passive indifference to difference; a principled recognition that others have rights even if they exercise them in unattractive ways; openness or even curiosity; and finally, an enthusiastic endorsement of difference (On Toleration 10-11).
 In critiquing Walzer’s scale, the political historian John Christian Laursen has clarified that “respect, endorsement, and celebration” are as far from toleration as is “organized, systematic, violent persecution” (“Orientation” 3).
 Laursen instead proposes a simpler scale, with “organized, systematic, violent persecution” at one end and “respect, endorsement, and celebration” at the other (3).
 One work that deals with tolerance and intolerance is [title of the work you will be discussing], by [author’s full name] (year).
 In this work, [brief 2-3 sentence or so summary of the work].
 In [the work you will be discussing], [author’s last name] points to [three, four, or five] main events that illustrate tests of tolerance.
 First… Second… Third… [etc.] Taken together, these events suggest that [your interpretation of tolerance or intolerance in the work].